 }

+\end{verbatim}

-Rejection sampling and slice sampling
+\subsection{Rejection sampling and slice sampling }

 While MH and Gibbs sampling are probably the most widely applied algorithms for posterior approximation, there are other options that work under certain circumstances and may be more efficient when applicable.
 We will not use these algorithms in this book, but WinBUGS applies them and we want you to be aware that there is more out there to approximate posterior distributions than Gibbs and MH.